bbatsov/projectile/doc/configuration.md

 ## Project indexing method

-Projectile has two modes of operation - one is portable and is implemented in Emacs Lisp (therefore it's *native* to Emacs and is known as the `native indexing method`) and the other relies on external commands like `find`, `git`, etc to obtain the list of files in a project.
+Projectile has three modes of operation - one is portable and is implemented in Emacs Lisp (therefore it's *native* to Emacs and is known as the `native indexing method`) and the other two (`alien` and `turbo-alien`) rely on external commands like `find`, `git`, etc to obtain the list of files in a project.

+The `turbo-alien` indexing method optimizes to the limit the speed of the `alien` indexing method.
+This means that Projectile will not do any processing of the files returned by the external commands and you're going to get the maximum performance possible.
+This behaviour makes a lot of sense for most people, as they'd typically be putting ignores in their VCS config (e.g. `.gitignore`) and won't care about any additional ignores/unignores/sorting that Projectile might also provide.

 !!!
 Info

-    Since the `native` indexing mode is much slower, by default the `alien` method is used on all operating systems except Windows.
+    By default the `turbo-alien` method is used on all operating systems except Windows.
+    Prior to Projectile 1.1 `alien` used to be the default.

 To force the
 use of native indexing in all operating systems: